uspki/policies/certificate-policy.md

 11. The CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate;
 12. The CA's right to issue Certificates under this CP expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository;
 13. The CA is made aware of a possible compromise of the Private Key of the Subordinate CA used for issuing the Certificate;
-14. Revocation is required by this CP and/or the CA's CPS; or
+14. Revocation is required by this CP and/or the CA's CPS;
-15. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the FPKIPA or CAB Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time); or
+15. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties; or
 16. The CA received a lawful and binding order from a government, judicial or regulatory body to revoke the Certificate.

 #### 4.9.1.2 Reasons for Revoking a Subordinate CA Certificate